 Adolescents who are reasonably intelligent and moderately verbal are easily able to “talk” their way through treatment without demonstrating aligned behaviors.
 Treatment-savvy individuals are quite adept at recognizing the external indicators of program success and will readily say all the right things in an effort to create an illusion that treatment goals have been met.
 Many adolescents in treatment are quite well intentioned and sincere in their statements concerning their intended change.

 Without any motivating forces to change the emotional needs underlying their behavior, they will revert back to familiar cues and signals in the same manner as before.
 As a result, both the teen as well as the support system become further disappointed and disillusioned.
 The student never experienced coping with life in terms that were any different than before the assumed treatment.

 At RedCliff we recognize that the cognitive “wake-up call” is merely the first step in a process of disrupting the behavioral pattern.
 To terminate the process prematurely is to risk failing to achieve the goals of that process.
 Because we cannot predict for each student when the cognitive component will be initiated, we make provisions for each teen.
 These provisions help the student to work through this process at his or her own pace.

 The wilderness environment and small community dynamics offer the adolescents the opportunity to confront “the business of life” at a very basic level.
-Typically, most of our students do their best to avoid this responsibility and remain on a developmental vacation.
+Typically, most of our students do their best to avoid this responsibility and remain on a developmental hiatus.
 They persevere in their attempts to find someone who will shoulder the responsibility for them.
 As they rely on old coping habits, their dysfunctional ways become readily apparent.